BloomTech-Labs/reach-lms-fe-a/README.md

 - User Profiles: Each user can view and update their own user profile once inside the app.
 - Program Management: Admins can create a program once inside the app and can update and delete that program as well.
 - Curriculum Management: Admins can create, update, and delete courses per program, as well as modules per course.
-- Dropdown menus in UI for students to more easily manage their modules
+- Dropdown menus in UI for students to more easily manage their modules.

 #### Front end deployed to `AWS`